Ben Alder

 410-693-9933

-Will grew up in Queen Anne’s County where he learned to love the connections found outdoors through hunting and fishing.
+Will grew up in Queen Anne’s County where he acquired a fundamental understanding and respect for our landscape through hunting and fishing.
 He graduated in the Spring of 2022 from Salisbury University with a Bachelor of Arts degree in Environmental Studies.
-While not at school during the winters, Will spent his days guiding waterfowl hunts across the [..
+While not at school during the winters, Will spent his days guiding waterfowl hunts [..
 Read more ..]

 Coleen Sheridan